-The Group has significant deferred tax liabilities (amounting to &827,860 thousand as of 31 December 2019 and &833,306 thousand as of 31 December 2018) and deferred tax assets (amounting to &136,581 thousand as of 31 December 2019 and amounting to &55,322 thousand as of 31 December 2018).
-Changes to tax rates or other provisions of applicable tax laws (for example, the deductibility of items) which may be enacted in the regions where the Group operates or its interpretation, may affect the timing, valuation or realisation of future deferred tax liabilities or assets.
+The Group has significant deferred tax liabilities (amounting to $\notin 1,790,830$ thousand as of 31 December 2020 and $\notin 881,764$ thousand as of 31 December 2019, restated) and deferred tax assets (amounting to $\notin 464,531$ thousand as of 31 December 2020 and $\notin 133,723$ thousand as of 31 December 2019, restated).
+Changes to tax rates or other provisions of applicable tax laws (for example, the deductibility of items) which may be enacted in the regions where the Group operates, or to their interpretation, may affect the timing, valuation or realisation of future deferred tax liabilities or assets.
 In particular, an increase in tax rates or the elimination of certain deductions could increase the expected future cost of existing deferred tax liabilities, which could have a material adverse effect on the Group's business, prospects, results of operations, financial condition and cash flows.
-In this vein, the Spanish government has announced specific tax measures that may include a minimum 15% effective tax rate for Spanish corporate income tax and limitations on the Spanish participation exemption in connection with dividends and capital gains under specific conditions.
-Should these measures be finally passed, they would affect the Company's Spanish corporate-income-taxation position as well as that of the Group.
+In this regard, the Spanish government has approved limitations on the Spanish participation exemption in connection with dividends and capital gains under specific conditions.
+These measures could lead to increases in the Guarantor's and the Group's Spanish effective corporate income tax rate.

-In addition to the abovementioned risks, the changes in environmental tax law or real state tax law could impact both the current value of the Group or its ability to close new transactions, as these could be significantly more expensive than before.
-The Group is also exposed to the risk of changes to existing or new tax laws or international tax treaties, methodologies impacting the Group's international operations, or fees directed specifically at the ownership and operation of communications infrastructures or the Group's international acquisitions, which may be applied or enforced retroactively; adjustments to the interpretation of transfer pricing standards; laws or regulations that tax or otherwise restrict repatriation of earnings or other funds or otherwise limit distributions of capital; increases in the cost of labor (as a result of unionization or otherwise), power and other goods and services required for its operations; and price setting or other similar laws for the sharing of active and passive infrastructure.
+In addition to the abovementioned risks, the Group is also exposed to the risk of changes to existing or new tax laws or international tax treaties, methodologies impacting the Group's international operations, or fees directed specifically at the ownership and operation of communications infrastructures or the Group's international acquisitions, which may be applied or enforced retroactively; as well as to the new interpretation of such regulations in a more adverse manner for the Group, especially with regards to the tax treatment of certain environmental or real estate-related taxable events, or tax regulations.
+Changes to how such laws, treaties, methodologies and fees are interpreted or applied, including adjustments to the interpretation of transfer pricing standards; laws or regulations that tax or otherwise restrict repatriation of earnings or other funds or otherwise limit distributions of capital and changes thereto; increases in the cost of labour (as a result of increases in social security charges or otherwise), and taxes and other charges applicable to power and other goods and services required for its operations; and price setting or other similar laws for the sharing of active and passive infrastructure.
 The occurrence of one or more of these events could have a material adverse effect on the Group's business, prospects, results of operations, financial condition and cash flows.